kp9001/awesome/README.md

 - `super+p` -- begin playlist on mocp
 - `super+n` -- move to next track on mocp
 - `super+shift+n` -- move to previous track on mocp
+- `super+right` -- seek forward on current track
+- `super+left` -- seek backwards on current track

 These tools assume you have a playlist saved in the program mocp.
 You can install this with `sudo apt install mocp` and learn how to use it with `mocp --help` and pressing `?` inside the `mocp` terminal interface.
+There is also a `super+ctrl+m` bind to open ranger in the directory `~/music` to search for songs for form a playlist.
+This is used in conjunction with a ranger configuration which has its own keybinds to create mocp playlists.

 ### Screenshots